Tri-Valley Conference (Michigan)

 The Tri-Valley Conference is a school sports league within the Michigan High School Athletic Association (MHSAA), located in the Saginaw, Bay, and Midland areas of Michigan, United States.

 Member schools

 Current members

+Starting in 2024, Standish-Sterling, Bullock Creek, St. Louis all left to join the Jack Pine Conference.
+Birch Run left to join the Mid-Michigan Activities Conference and Millington left to join the Big Thumb Conference.

 St. Charles left following the 2020 year.
 Bay City John Glenn joined to replace them.